dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 ## What happens in the build steps

 During the build, a lot of various things will happen.
-First, a prebuild before the build and afterwards a postbuild.
+First, a prebuild before the build and afterward a postbuild.

 ### During prebuild